Arosian-Stagg/TF2-Binds/README.md

 ______________________________
 All CLASS: runs autoexec to reformat everything back to basic binds before then editing them with the config.

-now all classes and have access to loadouts A and B
+now all classes have access to loadouts A and B

 [ = loads preset A.